Nichole Seitz, Forum News Service, Published December 05 2013

 “The minute the water hits the ground, it’s going to freeze,” said Johnson, who added that one firefighter did slip and fall.

-Members of the local American Red Cross were on scene to provide food, water and other items to emergency personnel and residents who were evacuated.
+Members of the local American Red Cross were on scene to provide food, water and other items to emergency personnel and residents who had been evacuated.

 “We had hot chocolate, coffee and water available.
 There were only five to 10 evacuees that came to us.
 The majority were the first responders,” said Brian Shawn, regional communications officer for the Red Cross of North Dakota and South Dakota.

-The existing building has 32 units and the new construction was going to be a 15-unit and a 57-unit building
+The existing building has 32 units and the new construction was going to be a 15-unit and a 57-unit building.
+The 15-unit building was anticipated to open in February, and the 57-unit building was anticipated to open next summer.

 In 2012, part of the complex also caught fire after a remodeling project began.
 The property was being remodeled after receiving flood damage.

-Mall businesses were able to open as usual, said Kay Brunner, commercial property manager at shopping center, although traffic was re-routed because of road closures.
+Businesses were able to open as usual, said Kay Brunner, commercial property manager at the nearby Arrowhead Shopping Center, although traffic was re-routed because of road closures.